gamblevore/PicoMsg/README.md

 **`void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0);`**   :   Prints a string to stdout.
 This can be used to debug or report things.
 This helpfully mentions if we are the parent or not, and also mentions our Comm's name. (`Name` is settable via PicoMsgConfig).

-**`PicoConfig* PicoMsgConf (PicoComms* M)`**    :   Gets the config struct.
-This lets you configure how your comms will work.
-Like noise, timeouts, name, and maximum unread-message queue size.

 ### Config

+Use the config function to get the config struct. **`PicoConfig* PicoMsgConf (PicoComms* M)`** You can configure "noise", "timeout", "name", and the maximum unread-message queue size.

     struct PicoMessageConfig {
         const char* Name;